-Reach out NOW for one-on-one assistance in reviewing your options, deciding next steps, and evaluating your offer:
+Reach out NOW for one-on-one assistance in reviewing your options, evaluating your offer, deciding next steps or navigating grants:

 Renaissance Economic Development Corporation has extensive small business lending expertise, including their own program targeted for our neighborhood, with interest forms in English, Spanish, Chinese and Korean.